hirechrisf/aws-robomaker-workshops/content/mars-rover/martiandetector.md

     This function does three main tasks:

     * It uses the `get_image` function to get an image.
-    * It passes that image to Amazon Rekognition using the `detect_lables` method of the Rekognition client.
+    * It passes that image to Amazon Rekognition using the `detect_labels` method of the Rekognition client.
 Notice that this method also takes a `MinConfidence` parameter.
 The value provided here ensures that Rekognition does return any labels for objects where it was not "50%" confident that it was accurate in identifying the object.
     * After sorting the labels, it publishes them as a comma-delimted list on the *detected_objects* topic.

 3. Now let's take a look at the *notifier* node.
 Recall that this node has the following responsibilities: